Build Host Constraints

 Rebuild your image.
 The

-variable can be used to switch off the modalias matching.
-For more details on zypper setting please refer to: https://doc.opensuse.org/projects/libzypp/HEAD/zypp-envars.html
+kiwi.package_manager.envenvironment file is used by kiwi and added to the execution environment of the package manager.
+TheZYPP_MODALIAS_SYSFSvariable can be used to switch off the modalias matching.
+For more details on zypper settings, please refer to: https://doc.opensuse.org/projects/libzypp/HEAD/zypp-envars.html